Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/visual-editor-interface.md

 ## Canvas

-The visual editor has a sleek drag-and-drop canvas interface that allows you to create or modify dbt SQL models.
-It's like a digital whiteboard space that allows anyone to view and deliver trustworthy data.
+The Visual Editor has a sleek drag-and-drop canvas interface for creating and modifying dbt SQL models.
+It's like a digital whiteboard space for easily viewing and delivering trustworthy data.
 Use the canvas to:

 - Drag-and-drop operators to create and configure your model(s)
 - Generate SQL code using the built-in AI generator